i-namekawa/TopSideMonitor/Readme.md

        1. Register events either using the GUI (not recommended) or by preparing an excel sheet.
 First collumn is fish name, 2nd is event label, 3rd is the event frame number (refer to example_event_sheet.xlsx) and drag and drop an excel file will overwrite the events.
        2. Menu Alysis -> Create PDF report to get a PDF summary of this analysis and npz file containing tracking data and analysis results.

+* deep learning models

+    Under models\lasagne folder, put a py file with the file name starting with prefix "fishmodel_" in which you can define a neural network for tracking.
+Follow the example model "fishmodel_nouriNet6.py" for details.

 License